Lith1um/Canopy-Stencil/readme.md

 }
 ```

-If you want to use a different method to checking for a dark class on the HTML tag, you can include your own css to set the colour variables.
+If you want to use a different method to checking for a dark class on the HTML tag, you can include your own css to set the color variables.
 For example, if you want to use dark mode when the user has requested it in their browser settings, replace the html wrapper for your variables with:

 ```css
 @media (prefers-color-scheme: dark) {